 A disease that your dog would not need to be vaccinated for at home could be a big issue in another state.
 Be sure to firmly attach your dog’s rabies tag to his collar.
 Contact travel authorities at your intended destination to find out what their requirements are for dogs flying into the country with their owners.

 They will give you a list of required immunizations and let you know if they have a mandatory animal quarantine period.
 Your dog may have to be examined by his veterinarian then sealed in his crate by the veterinarian just prior to going to the airport.

 If you know your dog is a nervous traveler, ask about medications that can help him stay calm.
-A Thundershirt works to keep 80% of dogs calm.
+The Thundershirt works to keep 80% of dogs calm.
 They are available in a variety of colors and in sizes to fit dogs from 15 to 65 pounds.
 Thundershirts cost between $40 and $50.
-Floral essences and certain essential oils might also help to calm your pet’s anxiety.
+Floral essences and certain essential oils might also help to calm your pet's anxiety.

 Make arrangements to stay at a pet-friendly hotel.
 There are many hotels that are happy to let your pet stay there with you.
 Most Red Roof Inns, Motel 6’s and LaQuinta hotels will welcome your dog free of charge.

 They may have a weight limit, though, so be sure to clarify if you are flying in with a large or small dog.
 Keep your dog’s crate in the hotel room and put him in the crate when you leave the room.
 Your dog will be safer, and he will not be able to make a mess of the room.